Janice Robinson: Career

-Robinson toured as a vocalist for euro-dance group Snap! in 1990-91, replacing studio vocalist Penny Ford in the group’s live shows.
+Robinson toured as a vocalist for euro-dance group Snap! in 1990–1991, replacing studio vocalist Penny Ford in the group’s live shows.
 In the mid-1990s, Robinson began working with the Italian producers Paolo and Gianni Visnadi.
 Together, they formed the eurodance group Livin' Joy and received worldwide success with their debut 1994 single "Dreamer".
 The single topped the charts in the United Kingdom and peaked within the top ten of the charts in several other European countries.
-It has since been certified platinum, selling over 600,000 copies in the United Kingdom alone.
-Robinson departed from the group in 1996 and was replaced with vocalist Tomeko Star.
+It has since been certified platinum, selling more than 600,000 copies in the United Kingdom alone.
+Robinson departed from the group in April 1995 and was replaced with vocalist Tameko Star in 1996.

 In 1998, her song "Earthbeat" was included on the compilation Pride 1998.
 Robinson's subsequent solo debut album The Color Within Me was released in 1999 and featured the single "Nothing I Would Change".
 In 2000, Robinson performed on the drama Charmed, in the episode "Animal Pragmatism".
 In 2000, she toured America as an opening act for Tina Turner's U.S. leg of her world tour alongside Lionel Richie.
 Turner picked Robinson to open for her after hearing her album The Color Within Me.
 In 2005, Robinson released several remixes of "Dreamer" under her own name.
 The release, dubbed "Dreamer '05", featured the song's original vocals.

 In 2015, Robinson released "There Must Be Love" in collaboration with David Morales; the track topped the Billboard Dance Charts.
 In 2017, she released the single "Father".